AlexandreFenyo/net-monitor/README.md

 ### start the server

-You can now start the server and visit the demo  http://localhost:8080/net-monitor to visit
+You can now start the server and visit the demo on http://localhost:8080/net-monitor

 # Support